 In accordance with "Intangibles - Goodwill and Other" in the ASC, we test goodwill for impairment at least annually, or more frequently when events or circumstances indicate that impairment might have occurred.
 The ASC also states that if an entity determines, based on an assessment of certain qualitative factors, that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then the first and second steps of the goodwill impairment test are unnecessary.
-For our annual impairment assessment as of October 1, 2015, we elected to perform a quantitative step-one assessment.
+For our annual impairment assessment as of October 1, 2016, we elected to perform a quantitative step-one assessment.

 For purposes of goodwill impairment testing, we have two reporting units, which consist of our traditional franchised dealerships and EchoPark[®].
-The carrying value of our goodwill (all of which is associated with our franchised dealerships reporting unit) totaled approximately \$471.5 million at December 31, 2015.
+The carrying value of our goodwill (all of which is associated with our franchised dealerships reporting unit) totaled approximately \$472.4 million at December 31, 2016.
 We utilized the Market Price ("MP") method to estimate our reporting unit's enterprise value.
 The significant inputs in our MP method include debt value, stock price and control premium.
-To the extent there are changes in one or more of these inputs that would result in lower valuation results, it could cause the carrying value of the reporting unit to exceed its fair value and thus require us to conduct the second step of the impairment test described under the heading "Goodwill," in Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying Consolidated Financial Statements.
+To the extent there are changes in one or more of these inputs that would result in lower valuation results, it could cause the carrying value of the reporting unit to exceed its fair value and thus require us to conduct the second step of the impairment test described under the heading "Goodwill," in Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying consolidated financial statements.

-Based on the results of our step-one test as of October 1, 2015, our reporting unit's fair value exceeds its carrying value.
+Based on the results of our step-one test as of October 1, 2016, our reporting unit's fair value exceeded its carrying value.
 Our MP method is dependent on the inputs used and is sensitive to changes in those inputs.
 In order to determine the effects of changes in our inputs on our MP method and, consequently, our goodwill valuation, we ran multiple scenarios adjusting the debt value, stock price and control premium.
-In the event our debt value decreased by 10 percent, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2015 would change by approximately \$82.8 million.
-In the event our stock price decreased by 20 percent, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2015 would change by approximately \$227.9 million.
-Although we assumed a 10.0% control premium in our method, in the event of no control premium, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2015 would change by approximately \$103.5 million.
-In the event all three inputs changed as previously described, the calculated fair value estimate as of October 1, 2015 would change by approximately \$393.5 million.
+In the event our debt value decreased by 10 percent, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2016 would change by approximately \$88.6 million.
+In the event our stock price decreased by 20 percent, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2016 would change by approximately \$88.6 million.
+In the event of no control premium, assuming all other factors remain the same, the calculated fair value estimate as of October 1, 2016 would change by approximately \$88.4 million.
 Based on our MP method, none of the scenarios tested, if realized, would have resulted in lowering the fair value of the reporting unit below the reporting unit's carrying value.
 As such, we were not required to complete step two of the impairment evaluation according to "Intangibles - Goodwill and Other" in the ASC.
-See Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying Consolidated Financial Statements for further discussion.
+See Note 1, "Description of Business and Summary of Significant Accounting Policies," to the accompanying consolidated financial statements for further discussion.